 From the time you have settled on your plans/design, and made your 20% down payment; it typically takes four months to finalize shop construction drawings, order materials, fabricate, and build your shell components.

-Most Yankee Barn Shells are enclosed and ready for siding and roofing in 12 to 17 days, based on a four man crew working with our Yankee Barn Homes Shell Specialist.
+Most Yankee Barn Shells are enclosed and ready for siding and roofing in less than two weeks, based on a four man crew working with our Yankee Barn Homes Shell Specialist.

 Typically most Yankee Barn Homes will be ready for you to move into in four to eight months after delivery to the site, depending on your builder’s other commitments and the size of the structure.